 Dorchester County Coastal Zone Designation

-Dorchester County legislators have worked to introduce bills, amendments, and provisos at multiple opportunities during multiple session that have routinely proposed to remove coastal protections for 90% of Dorchester Co. under South Carolina’s Coastal Management Program.
-If successful, these bills set a dangerous precedent for other coastal counties, and could have far-reaching and detrimental impacts on the state’s most important rivers, thousands of acres of marshes and wetlands, critical habitat for threatened species, and significant cultural and historical resources.
+Dorchester County legislators have worked to introduce bills, amendments, and provisos at multiple opportunities during multiple session that have routinely proposed to remove coastal protections for 90% of Dorchester County under South Carolina’s Coastal Management Program.
+If successful, these bills would set a dangerous precedent for other coastal counties, and could have far-reaching and detrimental impacts on the state’s most important rivers, thousands of acres of marshes and wetlands, critical habitat for threatened species, and significant cultural and historical resources.
 The current Coastal Zone is the result of much study and compromise, and it reflects the need for more planning and protection in the most rapidly growing areas near the coast.
 We support the current coastal zone in its entirety.
-Until a full expert review of the coastal zone boundary for all eight coastal counties determines otherwise, we oppose any exclusion, including Dorchester County, from the current coastal zone,.
+Until a full expert review of the coastal zone boundary for all eight coastal counties determines otherwise, we oppose any exclusion, including Dorchester County, from the current coastal zone.

 - These legislative attempts threaten to eliminate all protections afforded by the Coastal Management Program (CMP) for about 90 percent of Dorchester County.
 DHEC’s Office of Ocean and Coastal Resource Management (OCRM) currently has authority to review all state and federal permit applications in the coastal zone to determine whether proposed activities are consistent with the CMP.
 Examples include federal Clean Water Act Section 404 wetland fill permits, state stormwater permits, and specialized archeological and historic site review applications.
 These bills, H. 3017 and S. 17, would eliminate all CMP provisions for 90% of Dorchester County (approximately 520 sq. mi of 577 sq. mi).

 - Dorchester County contains significant coastal resources that would no longer be protected under the CMP.
 For example, the Edisto River flows through Dorchester Co.
 Now, OCRM can review all applications for state and federal permits in Dorchester Co. to ensure that issuance of these permits do not contravene the CMP.
 If these bills pass, OCRM would no longer be able to review proposals impacting the Edisto River in Dorchester County for CMP consistency.